TheoW03/UnityTemplates/README.md

 # unity templates

-this is reuseable unity codes A person may need in there projects.
+this is reuseable unity code A person may need in there projects.

 feel free to copy paste some of these things into your projects